Deck the halls with... hellebores

 A plant is for life, not just for Christmas

-While Syngenta has been developing hellebores (the botanical name for the Christmas Carol is Helleborus niger) for more than 15 years, the popularity of its Christmas Carol series has gathered pace thanks to its early flowering and compact foliage.
+While Syngenta has been developing hellebores (the botanical name for the Christmas Carol is Helleborus niger) for more than two decades, the popularity of its Christmas Carol series has gathered pace thanks to its early flowering and compact foliage.
 Traditionally, the nodding flowers on hellebores don’t emerge until late winter or early spring, and some types can grow to three feet tall.

 Waters says: “The ‘Early’ is doing very well and is fast becoming the new standard.
 The reason for also breeding the ‘Compact’ was to go into a more mass-market application, smaller product form offer.
 Major volumes are being switched between the original Christmas Carol and the new Christmas Carol Early.”